open-webtech/owta-publications/meta/related-initiatives.md

 - 🤝 **[Federated Diversity Foundation](https://fedi.foundation)** – An online magazine and movement where Social Coding meets the Fediverse, helping empower Free Software Development and take the Fediverse to new heights.

+- 🤝 **[Fediverse Developer Network](https://fedidevs.org)** – A community for developers focused on building and enhancing projects within the Fediverse.
+It provides a shared repository of insights, best practices, and resources to support development and interoperability using Fediverse core protocols.

 - 🤝 **[IndieWeb](https://indieweb.org)** – A community of independent and personal websites connected by open standards, emphasizing owning your domain and using it as your primary online identity, publishing on your own site first, and owning your content.

 - 📜 **[Manifesto for a Humane Web](https://humanewebmanifesto.com)** – The web is increasingly hostile to humans due to privacy violations, ad-filled search results, and spam bots.
 Users face issues with slow-loading sites and electronic waste.
 This is a call is for a web by and for humans.